maumay/Blog/posts/2020-06-07-fixed-sized-arithmetic.markdown

 \\[-2^{n - 1} +_n^t -2^{n-1} = 0\\]

-so it is it's own negation.
+so it is its own negation.

 Finally we define multiplication on signed integers as